 - 1.1.
-The purpose of this report is to present to Councillors the draft Statement of Community Involvement (SCI) (attached as Appendix A) and recommend that it be subject to six weeks public consultation commencing on Monday 3 June 2019 at 9am and closing on Monday 15 July 2019 at 5pm. - 1.2.
+The purpose of this report is to present to Councillors the final Statement of Community Involvement (SCI) (attached as Appendix A).
+A draft version of the SCI was subject to six weeks public consultation between the 3 June 2019 and 15 July 2019.
+A summary of the representations received to the consultation is detailed within this report. - 1.2.
 The production of a Statement of Community Involvement (SCI) is a legal requirement as is the requirement to update the document every five years.
 The Council's current SCI was adopted in 2013 and since this time, there have been a number of changes to planning legislation that need to be reflected. - 1.3.
-The purpose of the SCI is to set out how people and groups can engage with the planning system in the best way by setting out how the public, businesses and interest groups within the Borough can get involved in the creation of local planning policy, neighbourhood planning and the planning application decision-making process.
+The purpose of the SCI is to set out how people and groups can engage with the planning system in the best way by setting out how the public, businesses and interest groups within the Borough can get involved in the creation of local planning policy, neighbourhood planning and the planning application decision-making process. - 1.4 The adoption of this document is a key decision as it is likely to be significant in terms of its effects on communities living or working in an area comprising two or more wards within the Borough.